 The substantial impact that climate change will have on infrastructure makes it particularly important to incorporate this risk into our long-term planning and management.

-The Office of Environment and Heritage (OEH) has supported the Infrastructure Sustainability Council of Australia’s (ISCA) development of a Sustainability rating tool.
+We have supported the Infrastructure Sustainability Council of Australia’s (ISCA) development of a Sustainability rating tool.

-ISCA's Guideline for Climate Change Adaptation (PDF 765 KB) can be used to help infrastructure designers, engineers and builders to measure and manage vulnerability to future climatic conditions.
+ISCA's Guideline for Climate Change Adaptation (PDF 1.15 MB) can be used to help infrastructure designers, engineers and builders to measure and manage vulnerability to future climatic conditions.
 The guideline applies to all stages of the infrastructure life cycle and will help ensure that roads, dams, bridges, water supply and wastewater systems are resilient to the future impacts of climate change.
 The North West Rail Link construction, for example, is using the rating system to inform design, contracting and operation.

 NSW Treasury has prepared guidelines for the economic appraisal of assets and infrastructure assessments in terms of climate change.
 Potential risks to public assets from climate change should be considered in the context of the NSW Treasury guidance framework outlined in: